knightofknee/the-waldgave2/README.md

 - \*email and password login
 - \*? store info in session to be used by other components

+so people use the main page to see and edit their own profile, but for others to see it, we need a separate page that is the same but with no editing and with some sort of permissions check ideally.

+# Read-only Profile page

 # Other Considerations: